teremterem/MiniAgents/README__claude-3-opus-20240229.md

-Here is the improved README.md for the MiniAgents framework:

 # 🤖 MiniAgents

 An asynchronous framework for building LLM-based multi-agent systems in Python, with immutable messages, Pydantic-based models, and a focus on token and message streaming between agents.